minhnaru/cis602-02-project/README.md

 `Infant Death Rate` | The percentage of infant death per 1000 live births

 ### Natality Data
 The raw data is from 130MB to 200MB in zip files.
 When unzip, the data is around 5GB.
+Data includes the births, and infant death rate.

 Here is the link to obtain the raw data:
 [Natality](https://www.cdc.gov/nchs/data_access/VitalStatsOnline.htm#Births%EF%BB%BF%EF%BB%BF%EF%BB%BF%EF%BB%BF%EF%BB%BF%EF%BB%BF%EF%BB%BF)